Create a professional CV now!

 Derby High School, Brighton

-Luckily, there’s something you can do to really flesh out your school leaver CV: add extra sections beyond just work history and education.
-Awards you’ve won, extra-urricular activities you’re involved in, languages you speak, even your hobbies and interests are all fair game, with one big caveat.
+There’s a simple way to make your CV more distinctive: add extra sections beyond your work history and education.
+Awards you’ve received, extracurricular activities, languages you speak, even your hobbies and interests are all fair game, with one crucial caveat.

 Languages

-Unless you’ve been explicitly asked not to.
-Otherwise, your job application is always going to be made up of two main parts: your school leaver CV and a personal cover letter that you wrote especially for the given application.
-You’re already halfway there once you’ve prepared your CV for a school leaver.
+Unless you’ve been explicitly asked not to include one, your job application should always consist of two main parts: your school-leaver CV and a personal cover letter tailored to the specific role.
+Once your CV is ready, you're already halfway there.

-All that’s left to do then is wrap up any loose ends, thank the recruiter for taking the time to give your application the attention you believe it deserves, and end with a confident (but not over-confident) call to action.
+All that’s left to do then is wrap up any loose ends, thank the recruiter for taking the time to give your application the attention you believe it deserves, and end with a confident CTA.
 A call to action (or CTA) is when you take the initiative and suggest a follow-up conversation.

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.